Capital Gains Deduction

 If the property disposed of is also qualified farm property, qualified fishing property, qualified farm or fishing property, or qualified small business corporation shares, you may not claim the capital gains deduction on resource property for that property unless you have used up the capital gains deduction on qualified property.

-For more information, see the guide entitled Capital Gains and Losses (IN-120-V).
+For more information, see Capital Gains and Losses (IN-120-V).